Gracemansam/ieydk6wawv/README.md

 # AliceMVC Framework

 *A lightweight, Django ViewSet-inspired CRUD framework for Spring Boot.*
-*Named in loving memory of Grandma Alice.*
+*Named in loving memory of my Grandma Alice.*

 ---